 On the other hand, Shrine Shintō is by Chinza style which permanently enshrines Kami into Go-Shintai/divine body which is sitting inside of the Honden main shrine building.
 Majority of Shrine Shintō is Chinza style with some exceptions for those still are preserving the Ko-Shintō way based on their long shrine history.
 Chinza style shrines are mostly built in people's community.

-In Ko-Shinto, Kami in great nature and mankind co-exist, being one side the other, live together in prosperity with no discrimination among people.
-While Shinto states the blood related matters being Kegare, being disabled person as Kuni-tsu-tsumi (earthy sin), and any actions against rice agriculture and silk production being Ama-tsu-tsumi (heavenly sin), Ko-Shinto does not have that aspect.
-Joumon period was mainly by hunting and gathering from great nature, treating disabled people equally that they had their role of being storyteller and taking care of children.
-The dog with the trace of broken bone healed being buried by people proves how Joumon people treated dogs as significant family rather than just the hunter for human and kill once their are unable to hunt.
+In Ko-Shintō, Kami in great nature and mankind co-exist, being one side the other, live together in prosperity with no discrimination among people.
+While Shintō states the blood related matters being Kegare, being disabled person as Kuni-tsu-tsumi (earthy sin), and any actions against rice agriculture and silk production being Ama-tsu-tsumi (heavenly sin), Ko-Shinto does not have that aspect.
+Jōmon period was mainly by hunting and gathering from great nature, treating disabled people equally that they had their role of being storyteller and taking care of children.
+The dog with the trace of broken bone healed being buried by people proves how Jōmon people treated dogs as significant family rather than just the hunter for human and kill once their are unable to hunt.

-KANNAGARA-NO-MICHI - Deciding whether your actions present beauty or ugliness, based on minding that the SUN is always watching you.
+KANNAGARA-NO-MICHI - Deciding whether your actions present beauty or ugliness, based on minding that the Sun / Supernatural existence that presides the universe and the earth, is always watching you.

 NAKAIMA - Among the time flow from the ancestry, past - current - future, live the best at this moment given to you, to pass the best to the future generations.